 Stop going round in circles with your business ideas and plans.
 Sometimes when you are so close to the decisions, the ideas, the plans, it’s difficult to see the wood for the trees.
 It’s difficult to get clarity and focus on what you need to do next.
 It’s harder to think strategically.

-Even as a coach, specialising in confidence, sometimes when it’s your own business, it can be hard to know what decisions to make; where to focus your energies and attention.
-The women who support me remind me when I am repeating myself.
-They point out if I am remaking the same decision I made two months ago.
+Even though I am a coach myself, and even though this is how I help other women, sometimes it’s hard to know what decisions to make; where to focus my energies and attention.
+My mastermind women remind me when I am repeating myself.
+They point out if I am making the same decision (or mistake) I made two months ago.
 They don’t let me go round and round in circles, getting cross, frustrated and feeling overwhelmed.

 There’s no pussyfooting around.
 No rudeness either but we call a spade a spade.
-The fact that none of the members is in a conflicting or competing business which of course means we can be open and honest with each other.
+None of the members is in a conflicting or competing business which of course means we can be open and honest with each other.
 We all bring our own perspective to the discussions.

 Accountability to get stuff done